2 Corinthians 5 – Ambassadors for Christ

 iii.
 This means that we are more than our bodies and explains why Paul could consider all the pain and discomfort in his body a light affliction compared to the eternal weight of glory to come.
 It is a mistake to say, “My body isn’t me.”
 In truth, my body is me, but only part of me.
 There is much more to me than this body.

 c.
-Our future bodies are not made with hands.
+A house not made with hands, eternal in the heavens: Our future bodies are not made with hands.
 God specially makes them to suit the environment of eternity and heaven; they are eternal in the heavens.

 i.
 Jesus said, “In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you” (John 14:2).
 According to the literal wording of the ancient Greek, the word for mansions is better translated “dwelling place” or “a place to stay.”
 But in light of God’s character, it is better translated mansions!
 This building from God, a house not made with hands, eternal in the heavens will be a glorious place to stay, a mansion for all eternity.
 After all, Jesus has been preparing that place for us since He ascended into heaven.